chongenzheng/Cybersecurity-Learning-Portfolio/1. Linux/README.md

 ## Challenges & Troubleshooting:
 ### Challenge 1
-  - Problem: ··I repeatedly received a "Permission denied" error when modifying system directories.
+  - Problem: <br>I repeatedly received a "Permission denied" error when modifying system directories.
-    Initially, I thought all Linux commands could be executed as a normal user.·· Root Cause: Some directories require root privileges.
+    Initially, I thought all Linux commands could be executed as a normal user.<br>
+    Root Cause: Some directories require root privileges.
   - Solution:
     Checked file ownership using `ls -l` and used `sudo` only when administrative privileges were required.